ShengyaoQian/wlux_test_server/readme.md

+##Server status
+The http://staff.washington.edu/rbwatson server has been updated to this repo as  of 11/22/2012 @ 10:00.

 The wlux_test_server code runs on http://staff.washington.edu/rbwatson and is used to test server-side code while we're experimenting with WebLabUX utilities and "plumbing."
 I'll make sure that what is in the master repo is also on the server.

 The files that are on the server are currently: